BauerLab/VariantSpark/README.md

 3. `vi pom.xml` and edit `<dependencies>` children to refer to the Mahout and Hadoop version present on your cluster.
 4. `mvn jar:jar` to build.
 5. If you built it on your local machine, copy the file, `target/VCF-clusterer-0.0.1-SNAPSHOT.jar` to your cluster.

+##Submit a Job
+Once installed, use the launcher script, `vcf-cluster.sh` to submit a job to your cluster.
+For example, `./vcf-clusterer.sh -pc -i input_vcf_files -o output_dir -l 0 -m 1000 -k 7`.

 ##Parameters
 Run VCF-Clusterer with the following parameters: